scalacenter/advisoryboard/proposals/021-zinc-improvements.md

 ## Proposal

 1. Fixing under-compilations
-2. Propagating of Zinc to build tools
 3. Standardization of signature and outline types
-4. Understanding Scala 3 impact to Zinc
+3. Propagating of Zinc to build tools

 ### Fixing under-compilations